-A key purpose of discipleship groups is to help members grow in the likeness of Christ in spirit, soul and body.
-These groups can be beneficial to those struggling with depression in addition to professional counselling or other treatments, where necessary.
+A key purpose of church small groups (or discipleship groups) is to help members grow in the likeness of Christ in spirit, soul and body.
+These small groups can be beneficial to those struggling with mental illnesses in addition to professional counselling or other treatments, where necessary.

-While discipleship groups are not counselling support groups, they can serve as safe spaces to explore and learn the truth of God’s Word and character.
-This can provide hope, encouragement and support, not only to those who are depressed but, to anyone who is journeying through life’s challenges as a disciple of Christ.
+While small groups are not counselling support groups, they can serve as safe spaces to explore and learn the truth of God’s Word and character.
+This can provide hope, encouragement and support, not only to those who are mentally unwell but, to anyone who is journeying through life’s challenges as a disciple of Christ.

 Beyond skimming the surface

-A common pitfall of discipleship groups in helping people struggling with depression is using scripture as a form of positive psychology or band-aid without validating the struggling person’s emotions.
+A common pitfall of small groups in helping people struggling with mental health issues is this: using scripture as a form of positive psychology or band-aid without validating the struggling person’s emotions.
 This may unintentionally result in a person feeling bad for their lack of faith, especially if they are feeling much pain and hopelessness.

-An example would be telling someone who is heart-broken to “rejoice always” (1 These 5:16-18) and that “in all things God works for the good of those who love Him, who have been called according to His purpose” (Romans 8:28).
+An example would be telling someone who is struggling with depression to “rejoice always” (1 These 5:16-18) and that “in all things God works for the good of those who love Him, who have been called according to His purpose” (Romans 8:28).

 While these may be encouraging truths, sensitivity and discernment is needed to speak the truth in love and at the right time.
 Sometimes what is needed is a safe space for grief where pain, anger and sadness can be expressed to the Lord in a raw and honest form.